OpenFn/blog/_posts/2020-06-01-myagro-4-years-later.md

 day (or 261+ hours per year) on this data reconciliation process, which had high potential for human error.

-### Where OpenFn Comes In...
+### Where OpenFn comes in...

 OpenFn moved this entire manual process over to the cloud, automating the savings deposit system and connecting a CommCare barcode-scanning mobile app for real-time farmer order management and inventory tracking.
 By integrating Telerivet and Salesforce, myAgro no longer has to rely on data entries and uploads that would take 1-2 hours each day.

 OpenFn now processes all SMS messages automatically, builds trust by providing instant confirmation to farmers, and eliminates the chance of human error in